 The essential factor that makes heat pumps real winners is maintenance.
 Conventional boilers need servicing every year, which is expensive.
 They tend to go wrong regularly — especially oil ones.

-So far, our IVT Greenline heat pump has run faultlessly for nearly 17 years!
+So far, our IVT Greenline heat pump has run faultlessly for 18 years!
 Which is more than I can say for my car or home appliances.

 Are you thinking of getting a heat pump — can you get grants?

-Yes, homeowners and small businesses in England and Wales can apply for grants for replacing their oil and gas boilers.
-Under the scheme, which will run for three years, property owners will be able to get:
+Yes, homeowners and small businesses in England and Wales can apply for grants to replace their oil and gas boilers.
+Under the scheme, which will run for three years, property owners will be able to get the following: